e2r3p13/libregex/README.md

-# libregex - regular expressions library for C
+# libregex - Regular expressions library for C

 ## Overview
 Regex expressions are very useful to describe a formal language.
 We made a small library that converts a given regular expression into a language (represented by a DFA).
 Then, several functions helps you to find occurrences of a valid sentence for this language.